 Kylie Forster

-As you can see, in the Summer months, your yoga can really get into full swing.
+As you can see, in the summer months, your yoga practice can really get into full swing.

 - The Role of the Jain Doctrine of Nonviolence in India - 10th November 2022